 Distributed availability groups

-Distributed availability groups are a new feature introduced in SQL Server 2016, as a variation of the existing Always On availability groups feature.
+Distributed availability groups are available in SQL Server 2016 and later.
 This article clarifies some aspects of distributed availability groups and complements the existing SQL Server documentation.

 To configure a distributed availability group, see Configure distributed availability groups.